jiwoncpark/h0rton/README.rst

 * Challenge webpage: https://tdlmc.github.io/
 * Experimental design paper: https://arxiv.org/abs/1801.01506

 This software was developed within the LSST DESC using LSST DESC resources, and so meets the criteria given in, and is bound by, the LSST DESC Publication Policy for being a “DESC product."

-When referring to h0rton, please cite (Park et al 2020) and provide a link to `this repo <https://github.com/jiwoncpark/h0rton>`_.
+When referring to h0rton, please provide a link to `this repo <https://github.com/jiwoncpark/h0rton>`_ and cite our paper:

+.. only:: html

+@article{park2020large,
+         title={Large-Scale Gravitational Lens Modeling with Bayesian Neural Networks for Accurate and Precise Inference of the Hubble Constant}, author={Park, Ji Won and Wagner-Carena, Sebastian and Birrer, Simon and Marshall, Philip J and Lin, Joshua Yao-Yu and Roodman, Aaron}, journal={arXiv preprint arXiv:2012.00042},
+         year={2020}
+}